We are living in an age when questions are worth much more than answers. Coaching is the art of asking powerful questions.

-We are yet no closer to getting a satisfying answer to many of these questions, and that’s because probably they don’t really exist.
+We are yet no closer to getting a satisfying answer to many of these questions, and that’s because they probably don’t really exist.
 Good questions don’t have easy or evident answers.

 Living a good life means finding your answers to these questions, but this takes time.
 This takes a lifetime.
 Life is what happens while you are finding the answers to these questions.
-It is the path what matters, not the destination, and the path is about finding the right questions and thinking about the answers.
+It is the path that matters, not the destination, and the path is about finding the right questions and thinking about the answers.
 It doesn’t really matter whether your answers are correct.
 That’s not the point.

 Coaching or the art of asking powerful questions

 Being a philosopher or a scientist requires you to ask good questions, but I consider coaching to really be the art of asking powerful questions.
 A good coach asks the right questions at the right moment, and these questions better be powerful, or the coach won’t be doing a good job.